 20. Mobile Responsiveness

 You need to ensure your website works properly on all devices.
-If the page doesn’t respond as expected, you could be pushing away users and missing vital sales.
+If the page doesn’t respond as expected, you could push away users and miss vital sales.

 21. Related Articles, Products, News

 Engagement is vital; you want to keep users engaged and on your website.
 Sales leads are expensive to acquire, so do your best to keep them.